pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/group.md

    ├── LIPID-patientID2-labID3.txt (6)
    ```

-Pachyderm runs your code on the set of files that match
+MLDM runs your code on the set of files that match
 the glob pattern and capture groups.

 The following example shows how you can use group to aggregate all the lab results of each patient.